logo

 5 min read

-You’ve probably heard of Machine Learning a thousand times from all sorts of articles and posts, but do you have any idea what it really is?
-Some Machine Learning concepts can be really hard to understand.
-Even with more and more learning resources being made consumable for the average reader, it still takes days or weeks for a newbie to learn how to do the most basic things.
-You’d be left stranded in the middle of nowhere for hours on end if you are not familiar with some of the key terms.
+You’ve likely heard about Machine Learning many times from news and social media, but do you truly understand it?
+Some concepts can be challenging to grasp.
+Even with more learning resources like w3schools or Google being made consumable for the average reader, it still takes days or weeks for a newbie to understand.

 1. Natural language processing (NLP)